Charles La Trobe: Early life

 Charles La Trobe was born in London, the son of Christian Ignatius Latrobe, a leader of the Moravian Church, from a family of French Huguenot descent, whose mother was a member of the Moravian Church born in the United States.
 He was educated in England and later spent time in Switzerland and was active in mountaineering; he made a number of ascents in the Alps 1824–26.
 La Trobe wrote several travel books describing his experiences: The Alpenstock: Or Sketches of Swiss Scenery and Manners (1829) and The Pedestrian: A Summer's Ramble in the Tyrol (1832).
+Charles's uncle (Christian's brother) was the British-American "father of American architecture" Benjamin Henry Latrobe who designed the White House porticos.

 In 1832, he visited the United States along with Count Albert Pourtales and, in 1834, travelled from New Orleans to Mexico with Washington Irving.
 He then wrote The Rambler in North America (1835) and The Rambler in Mexico (1836).

 On 16 September 1835, he married Sophie de Montmollin (1809–1854) in Berne, Switzerland.
 Their first child, Agnes Louisa de La Trobe, was born in Switzerland on 2 April 1837.